 compilers installed, including open source GNU compilers and optimized Intel

 compilers, as well as MATLAB and other scientific applications.
+Most recently the cluster

 The seismology group has a farm of three Dell Linux servers, sharing a total of over 120TB of networked disk space managed by two separate RAID controllers.